-Jesus claimed God knows what you’re thinking.
-Whoever wrote this wasn’t content with laying down rules for behavior, he wanted to control people’s emotions too, so he had the celestial dictator threaten punishment for thought crime.
+God is said to know what you are thinking.
+Big brother is monitoring your very thoughts.
+Whoever wrote this was not content with laying down rules for behavior, he wanted to control people’s emotions too, so he had God threaten punishment for thought crime.

 Emotions are natural; they help us make decisions and understand others.
-They are what they are, not bad or wrong.
+They are what they are, and are not bad or wrong.

 Reliance on Faith

 Christian literature is full of dubious anecdotal stories about the power of prayer and faith.
 But prayers are never answered.
-To pray for help is, in fact, a disempowering, desperate and lazy response to a problem.
-It’s a poor substitute for pursuing a rational solution.
+To pray for help is, in fact, a disempowering, desperate and lazy response to a problem, and a very poor substitute for pursuing a rational solution.

 Paul wrote that Christ